knpuniversity/rest/knpu/episode2/hateoas-installation.md

 ***TIP
-Since the latest version of `willdurand/hateoas` is incompatible with some of our dependencies, double-check that you got installed the version ^2.3
+Since the latest version of `willdurand/hateoas` is incompatible with some of our dependencies, double-check that you have version ^2.3 installed.
 ***

 ## How HATEOAS Works